VapiAI/client-sdk-web/README.md

 });
 ```

-You can also send text messages to the assistant aside from the audio input using the `send` method and passing appropriate `role` and `content`.
+You can send text messages to the assistant aside from the audio input using the `send` method and passing appropriate `role` and `content`.

 ```javascript
 vapi.send({